bemoregt/mySpaceMemoryHypothesis/README.md

 - And the planets correspond to CPUs that produce various events and historical data.

 - So what are the stars?
-And plays the role of Main Power that supplies energy to each planet (CPUs).
+It plays the role of Main Power that supplies energy to each planet (CPUs).

 - So each solar system is a huge computer that performs a history simulation.